robls10-art/Stolen-Versatile-Browser/README.md

 # Versatile-Browser
-The Official Browser, Updated Weekly!
+The Official Browser Of The Versatile Foundation, Updated Weekly!